 7.2.1.10.
 Interference verification.

 Interference is any component present in the sample with a retention time similar to that of the target compound described in this method.
 To reduce interference error, proof of chemical identity may require periodic confirmations using an alternate method or instrumentation.

+[RESERVED: 7.3.
+Sampling and analysis methods for ethanol (EtOH….]

+[RESERVED 7.4.
+Sampling and analysis methods for formaldehyde and acetaldehyde]

 Annex 6